 Legendary Planeswalker — Elspeth

-+1: Put Three 1/1 white Soldier creature tokens onto the battlefield.
++1: Create three 1/1 white Soldier creature tokens.

 -3: Destroy all creatures with power 4 or greater.

 -7: You get an emblem with "Creatures you control get +2/+2 and have flying."

 |Want (4)||Pumpernickel_McSwagnugget , jw560211_magic , CurlsCoffeeCards_ , Lunar_Wing|

 - Upticking a planes walker on my endstep